Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 heart thump against my ribs

 the upper deck.
-However twas
+However, it was

-soon over & past experience.
+soon over & a past experience.

 It was dark too which made it